How Can I Build a Software?

 We never wait until the end to test our software.
 We test each function or module as we finish it, and normally use built-in debugging tools in our IDE to find and fix errors quickly.

-The next essential question we ask ourselves is how can I make a software properly functional?
-We list all the features our software has and create test cases for each one.
-For example, if we have a login screen, we test it for valid and invalid passwords.
+List all the features your software has and create test cases for each one.
+For example, if you have a login screen, test for valid and invalid passwords.

 How to Use Testing Tools Effectively